Sealjay/wg-env-sustainability/documentation/EnvironmentalSustainabilityTAGProposal.md

 #### The issue of the Landscape(s)

 - Being “deliberate” about what this (these) are for, and for whom?
-- Main landscape has become an anti-pattern (kitchen sink effect)
+- Main power landscape has become anti-pattern by slowing progress

 #### Execution & Focus